dariober/ASCIIGenome/docs/commandHelp.rst

 :code:`translate [-geneticCode=universal]`

-Show translation of DNA to codons.
+Show translation of DNA to aminoacids.
 Options:

 * :code:`-frame` Frames to translate.
 Options: all, forward, reverse, none

 * :code:`-codon` Which codons to show.
-Options: all, start, stop, start_and_stop
+Options: all [a], start, stop, start_and_stop [ss]

 * :code:`-geneticCode` Genetic code to translate codons

 Use :code:`-geneticCode show` to view available codes.
 See also `ncbi <https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi>`
-With no arguments toggle display on and off
+With no arguments toggle display on and off.

+If a single character spans more than 1 nucleotide, only show starts (M) and stops (*).
+The character :code:`$` indicates a stop followed by a start.

 Examples::